The Poor Traveler Itinerary Blog

 Where to Buy Train Passes

 If you’re visiting multiple cities in Japan and you’re staying for 7 days, you can save A LOT OF MONEY by getting a Train Pass.
-Klook offers the cheapest JR Passes available.
-If you live in the Philippines, the pass will be delivered to you in 7 days.
+You can find offers online.
+If you live in the Philippines, some packages will deliver the pass to you in 7 days.

 Check JR PASS Rates Here